akhodakivskiy/VimFx/documentation/questions-and-answers.md

 [`<s-escape>`]: #what-does-s-escape-mean
 [button]: button.md

+## VimFx’s shortcuts work in my English layout but not in my other layout!

+If you use more than one keyboard layout, such as Russian plus English, enable the [Ignore keyboard layout] option.

+[Ignore keyboard layout]: options.md#ignore-keyboard-layout

 ## How do i re-map `<escape>` to blur text inputs?

 The default shortcut is actually `<force><escape>`!
 Don’t forget [`<force>`] at